Geometric pressure for multimodal maps of the interval: Introduction. The main results

 \

 Denote any of these pressures by $P(K,t)$ or just $P(t)$ and call {\it geometric pressure}.

 \

 The first equality holds for complex rational maps, under an additional assumption H, see \cite{PR-LS2}, and we do not know whether this assumption can be omitted there.
+In the interval case, we prove that this assumption (and even H*, a stronger one, see Section~\ref{pressure-per}) holds automatically.

+The proof of $P_{\hyp}(K, t) = P_{\varhyp}(K, t)$ uses Katok-Pesin's theory, similarly to the complex case, but in the $C^{1+\e}$ setting, allowing flat critical points, see Theorem~\ref{Katok}.

-The proofs of the equalities $P_{\Per}(K, t)=P_{\varhyp}(K, t) = P_{\var}(K, t)$ in the interval case must be modified since we cannot use the tool of short chains of discs joining two points, omitting critical values and their images, see e.g. \cite[Geometric Lemma]{PR-LS1}.
-This is also the reason we need to assume $z$ is expanding when proving that $P_{\tree}(K, t)$ is independent of $z$.
-The proofs here use the notion of Topological Collet-Eckmann maps, TCE, and equivalent notions, see \cite{P-Holder} and \cite{PR-LS2} in the complex rational case and \cite{NP} and \cite{R-L} in the interval case, see Section \ref{TCE}.
+The proofs of the equalities $P_{\Per}(K, t)=P_{\hyp}(K, t) = P_{\tree}(K, t)$ in the interval case must be slightly modified since we cannot use the tool of short chains of discs joining two points, omitting critical values and their images, see e.g. \cite[Geometric Lemma]{PR-LS1}.
+Instead, we just use strong transitivity property, Definition~\ref{backtrans}.
+This difficulty is also the reason that we assume $z$ is expanding when proving that $P_{\tree}(z, t)$ is independent of $z$.

+Finally the proof of $P_{\varhyp}(K, t) = P_{\var}(K, t)$ here is based on the equivalence of several notions of non-uniform hyperbolicity, see Theorem C in Subsection~\ref{ss:TCE} and Section~\ref{TCE}.

 \

 The definition of conformal pressure is also the same as in the complex case: \begin{defi}[conformal pressure] where

 see Definition~\ref{defi:Jacobian} \end{defi}